puppetlabs-toy-chest/puppet-quest-guide/quests/new_power_of_puppet.md

-# Managing Change
+# Automation

 ## Quest objectives

+- Sign your agent node's certificate to add it to your Puppet master's inventory.
-- Use the PE console to define a new state for your agent node.
+- Use the PE console to classify your .
-- Use a Puppet agent run to apply your changes.
+- Use the Puppet agent to apply your changes.
 - Inspect the results of your agent run.

 ## Get started

-In this quest you will use the Puppet Enterprise (PE) console to set up Graphite, an open-source graphing tool that lets you easily visualize the state of your infrastructure.
-Graphite, like Puppet, spans the gap between nuts-and-bolts and the big-picture, which makes it a good example to get you started on your path to Puppet mastery.

-One more note: as you go through this quest, remember that Puppet is a powerful and complex tool.
-We will explain concepts as needed to complete and understand each task in this quest, but sometimes we'll hold off on a fuller explanation until a later quest.
-Don't worry if you don't feel like you're getting the whole story right away; keep at it and we'll get there when the time is right!
+In this quest you'll see how you can automate the management of resources on a system with the Node Classifier feature of the Puppet Enterprise console.
+We'll show you how to find a pre-made bundle of code called a *module* on Puppet's community Forge service to manage NTP.
+Once you have this module downloaded to your Puppet master, it will help you easily configure all the elements of your NTP system—the package, service, and configuration file—across on any node in your infrastructure from a single, centralized location.

 Ready to get started?
 Type the following command: